 Aminolevulinic Acid (ALA), Urine

-Assistance in the differential diagnosis of the various porphyrias
+Assistance in the differential diagnosis of the various acute hepatic porphyrias

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-The excretion of ALA can be increased either due to inherited deficiencies of enzymes involved in the heme biosynthetic pathway (ALA dehydratase deficiency porphyria, acute intermittent porphyria, hereditary coproporphyria, variegate porphyria) or due to secondary inhibition of ALA dehydratase.
-Among the secondary causes, acute lead intoxication causes the highest degree of aminolevulinic aciduria.
-Less significant elevations include chronic lead intoxication, tyrosinemia type I, alcoholism, and pregnancy.
-For additional information on the recommended order of testing, see Porphyria (Acute) Testing Algorithm and Porphyria (Cutaneous) Testing Algorithm in Special Instructions.
+The excretion of aminolevulinic acid (ALA) can be increased due to one of the inherited acute porphyrias or due to secondary inhibition of ALA dehydratase.
+Among the secondary causes, acute lead intoxication results in the highest degree of aminolevulinic aciduria.
+Less significant elevations are seen in chronic lead intoxication, tyrosinemia type I, alcoholism, and pregnancy.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.